MitchellWilliams8/CS439_FinalProject/README.md

 - **HealthBar:** Shows player health.
 It calculates how many hearts to show based on health // 20 and draws empty (grayed out) hearts for missing health.
 - **AmmoDisplay:** Shows a grid of bullet icons.
 It uses rows and columns to stack icons neatly and lowers the transparency of used ammo slots.
 - **FrogDisplay:** A display that rotates when score increases.
+- **ScoreDisplay:** Shows the player's score.

 ### functions.py
 A library of static helper methods.
 - **load_sprite_sheet:** Iterates through a main image file, extracting frames to create a list of animation frames.
 - **update_animation_frame:** A utility that increments a floating point counter.
 When the counter exceeds 1, it advances the frame index, separating animation speed from the game's framerate.
+- **create_centered_rect:** creates a smaller hitbox within a larger sprite.

 ### constants.py
 Constants for the game.
 - Centralizes constants like SCREEN_WIDTH, SCREEN_HEIGHT, FPS, and GRAVITY to make global tuning easier.

+## Project Process

+### Goal
+The main goal of this project was to create a fun game using a graphics library without a whole game engine.
+I wanted to focus on getting a better understanding of the logic behind things like 2D physics, collision detection, and state management that many full game engines would aready have built in.

+### Challenges & Solutions

+#### 1. Moving Platform Physics
+- **Challenge:** Initially when a platform moved sideways the player would stay in place and the platform would slide out from under them.
+- **Solution:** The Player class detects when it is standing on a moving_horizontal platform and stores a reference to it.
+Every frame, the game adds the platform's current velocity to the player's position which locks them together until the player jumps or walks off.

+#### 2. Camera Tracking
+- **Challenge:** At first the game was limited to what was on screen.
+I wanted the game to feel larger than what the screen offered and needed a smooth way to do it.
+- **Solution:** I made a Camera class that calculates a continuous offset based on the player's center relative to the screen center.
+This offset is applied to every entity during the drwaing phase, creating a smooth scrolling effect.

 ## Asset Requirements

 To run successfully, the Assets/ folder must contain: